 It is helpful to know that if a person is treated within the first 72 hours at the hospital will attach to subsequent treatment but the hospital he will only cover the first 100 days of hospitalization.

-Hospitals must take action to perfect their lien before money is actually paid to an injured person.
+Hospitals must take action to perfect their lien before the money is actually paid to an injured person.
 A hospital does this by filing a notice of lien in the county in which the hospital services were rendered.
-All of the hospitals are aware of this requirement and routinely follow-up and file a lien when there’s in any indication that a claim is being made or could be made.
+All of the hospitals are aware of this requirement and routine follow-up and file a lien when there’s any indication that a claim is being made or could be made.

-Personal injury attorneys as well as defense attorneys must ensure that the hospital lien is satisfied out of any settlement.
+Personal injury attorneys, as well as defense attorneys, must ensure that the hospital lien is satisfied out of any settlement.

-Personal injury victims who represent themselves need to be very careful in making sure that a hospital lien has been satisfied out of settlement or agreeing to a settlement without taking into consideration the necessary repayment of the hospital.
+Personal injury victims who represent themselves need to be very careful in making sure that a hospital lien has been satisfied out of the settlement or agreeing to a settlement without taking into consideration the necessary repayment of the hospital.